|Nutritional Guidelines (per serving)|

 - Try using Pecorino Romano cheese in place of Parmesan.

-- Substitute baby spinach for the fresh basil.
+- Substitute baby spinach or arugula for the fresh basil.

 - Add 2/3 cup very warm heavy cream to every 3/4 cup of pesto sauce for a creamy pesto sauce.